w3f/Grants-Program/applications/solidity-verifier-for-accountable-light-client.md

 - Where and how does your project fit into the ecosystem?

-  This verifier will be useful when Polkadot/Substrate/Kusama bridges to an EVM-compatible blockchain.
+  When Polkadot/Substrate/Kusama bridges to a blockchain that is EVM-compatible, this verifier will be helpful.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?